An Introduction to the Bralette

-It’s Sunday.
-You’ve slept in and are now going out for breakfast.
-You’re feeling relaxed and carefree.
+It's Sunday.
+You've slept in and are now going out for breakfast.
+You're feeling relaxed and carefree.
 This is the best occasion to abandon underwires and wear a bralette.
-This style does not need as much structure and support.
-You could try a print, a beautiful lace, or an interesting colour – anything to help you embrace your carefree self!
+This particular style does not need as much structure and support.
+You could try a print, a beautiful lace, or an interesting colour --- anything to help you embrace your carefree self!

 In the Boudoir

-When considering a bralette for the bedroom, support and structure is not as important.
+When considering a bralette for the bedroom, support and structure are not as important.
 However, fabrics should be luxurious.
 Lace, mesh, and bows are perfect for this type of bra.
 In addition, the boudoir bralette can have much narrower straps.

 The Vintage Original